anthonyamar/my-second-brain/Books/Collecting old books.md

 - The edition : First editions are the most expansivest books
 - The subject : Some subject attract more than other, so it tend to drive up the price of the books
 - The author : Some authors are known as more valuable.
 Jules Verne is one of them.
 But it also can be a trend : Victor Hugo after the burning of Notre Dame seen his books value go way to high
-- The binding : There's many differents bindings technics, espacialy in leather.
-Sow skin or vellum (stillborn calf skin), for example, tend to be more expansive
+- The binding : There's many differents bindings technics, espacialy in #books/leather.
+Sow skin or #books/vellum (stillborn calf skin), for example, tend to be more expansive
 - The presence and the kind of graphics : Just like the binding, there's many different graphic techic.
 Mediaeval illumination graphic technic is one of the most expansive one for books.
 Engravings are more popular so can be cheaper.
 - The history of the book : I once see the 2nd edition of *De Revolutionibus orbium coelestium* from Nicolas Copernic (1530) at the Grand Palais' exhbition.
 This is the book where Nicolas Copernic expose his theory about heliocentrism.
 The book was to sell at 250 000€.
 And watch out: It was just a 2nd edition!
 - The presence of a signatures or annotations : If the book is signed by the author himself, it can reach very high prices.
 Margin annotations can also be a price factor, depending on what and who wrote them, the price can rise or fall.